DRF-TARPA1/BioSIM_server/README.md

 # BioSIM_server
 This project is a workaround Server App wrapper pulling data from NRCAN BioSIM project for feeding Capsis's simulators.
+An Azure setup is available on the branch.

 # Authors
-* Mathieu Fortin
+* Mathieu Fortin (Original)
+* Patrice Tardif (Azure version on the branch)

 # References
 * https://cfs.nrcan.gc.ca/projects/133